hkustDB/Cquirrel-Frontend/codegen/README.md

 * name: the name of the aggregate process function class
 * this_key: the this key of the functions
 * output_key: the output key of the function
-* AggregateValue: this is the value of the aggregation and has the following fields in it:
+* AggregateValue: a list of all aggregations that should calculate in the aggregate process function.
+Each aggregation contains the following fields:
-    * Name: name of the value
+    * Name: name of the aggregation
-    * Type: type of the value e.g. expression i.e. how the value is calculated
-    * Operator: the operator of the value
-    * Values: this is a list of values, each value can either be an attribute, aggregate_attribute or a constant.
+    * value: a value that represents the aggregation, usually an expression like l_extendedprice*(1-l_discount), also can be a value like 1/l_quantity
-    * Aggregation: the operator of the aggregation
+    * aggregation: the operator of the aggregation
     * Value_type: the value type of the value
 Below is an example:
 ![apf](readme_resources/apf.PNG)